Fejzi Alizoti

-Fejzi Alizoti (22 September 1874, Gjirokastër – 14 April 1945, Tirana), also referred to as Feyzi Bey Alizoti, was an Ottoman and later Albanian politician who served as the Chairman of the Central Administration of Albania from January 1916 to October 1918.
-He never held the title "prime minister" as is commonly misconceived.
+Fejzi Bey Alizoti (22 September 1874, Gjirokastër – 14 April 1945, Tirana) was an Albanian politician who served as the chairman of the central administration of Albania from January 1916 to October 1918.
+He was the first interim prime minister of Albania.

 Life

 Alizoti was born in Gjirokastër, back then Ottoman Empire in a powerful family.
 His great-grandfather was Alizot Pasha who had ruled for a very short time (1787) the Vilayet of Yannina after the death of Ahmet Kurt Pasha.
 His father Hasan Bey Alizoti was a local bey.
 At the age of 8, Alizoti was sent to study in Ioannina.
 After that he finished the Classic Gymnasium of Salonika in 1890 and return to Gjirokastër.
 After that he left for Istanbul, where he studied at Mekteb-i Mülkiye economics and civic administration.
 After the graduation he was sent in Syria where he worked as part of the Ottoman administration for 3 years.
 After succeeding the first assignment he was appointed Prefect of Homs in the Tripoli Eyalet, and later in the Bilecik province.
 In 1906 he wrote to the High Porte asking to be transferred somewhere in the Albanian areas.
 With the intervention of some friends of him in the capital, he was transferred as Prefect of Korçë.
 After the Young Turk Revolution and the new constitution he was sent Prefect in Prizren, Vilayet of Kosovo until March 1910 when the unrest in Albanian Vilayets would increase following with the Albanian rebellions.
 Alizoti was recalled to Istanbul and sent to Romania for a specialization course.
 After 6 months he returned and started as Administrator of Urfa in Asia Minor, and after that as Governor of Al-Khums in Western Libya.

 According to Elsie, the Italians arrested him during the Italo-Turkish War for Libya and interned in a camp in Italy.
 There he would become one of the greatest Italophiles in Albanian history staying a loyal supporter of Italian interests.
 According to Albanian sources, he was recalled from the Ottoman authorities and sent as Administrator in the Dodecanese islands.
 After that, with the start of the Albanian Revolt of 1912, the Ottoman authorities sent him together with Abdyl Ypi as a best-fit "mediator" to calm down the Albanian rebels of the Labëria region who had already gathered an Assembly in Cepo, near Gjirokastër, and aligned their demands with the rebels in the north.
 The attempts were unsuccessful even though Ypi and Alizoti managed to organize a meeting with rebel leaders in Tepelenë on August 18.
-Ismail Qemali wrote to Alizoti and asked to join him in Vlorë after the Declaration of Independence.
+Ismail Kemal wrote to Alizoti and asked to join him in Vlorë after the Declaration of Independence.